markc/hcp_bs5/README.md

 - Fully functional IMAP/SMTP mailserver with personalised Spam filtering
 - [LetsEncrypt] SSL enabled [nginx] web server with [PHP FPM 7+]
 - Optional [PowerDNS] installation for local LAN or real-world DNS service
-- Always based and tested on the latest release of [*buntu] server
+- Always based and tested on the latest release of [Ubuntu Server]
 - It can use either [SQLite] or [MySQL] as database backends
 - A fresh SQLite based install uses about 70MB ram (without Wordpress)
 - The "compiled" single file PHP script is less than 200KB in size
 - Built from the ground up using [Bootstrap 4] and [DataTables]
+- Developed and tested using LXD containers on the latest [Plasma Desktop]

 ## Usage